Paul Dirac: Views on religion

-Later in life, Dirac's views towards the idea of God were less acerbic.
-As an author of an article appearing in the May 1963 edition of Scientific American, Dirac wrote:
+Later in life, in an article mentioning God that appeared in the May 1963 edition of Scientific American, Dirac wrote:

 It seems to be one of the fundamental features of nature that fundamental physical laws are described in terms of a mathematical theory of great beauty and power, needing quite a high standard of mathematics for one to understand it.
 You may wonder: Why is nature constructed along these lines?
 One can only answer that our present knowledge seems to show that nature is so constructed.
 We simply have to accept it.
 One could perhaps describe the situation by saying that God is a mathematician of a very high order, and He used very advanced mathematics in constructing the universe.
 Our feeble attempts at mathematics enable us to understand a bit of the universe, and as we proceed to develop higher and higher mathematics we can hope to understand the universe better.

-In 1971, at a conference meeting, Dirac expressed his views on the existence of God.
-Dirac explained that the existence of God could be justified only if an improbable event were to have taken place in the past:

-It could be that it is extremely difficult to start life.
-It might be that it is so difficult to start a life that it has happened only once among all the planets...
-Let us consider, just as a conjecture, that the chance of life starting when we have got suitable physical conditions is 10−100.
-I don't have any logical reason for proposing this figure, I just want you to consider it as a possibility.
-Under those conditions ... it is almost certain that life would not have started.
-And I feel that under those conditions it will be necessary to assume the existence of a god to start off life.
-I would like, therefore, to set up this connection between the existence of a god and the physical laws: if physical laws are such that to start off life involves an excessively small chance so that it will not be reasonable to suppose that life would have started just by blind chance, then there must be a god, and such a god would probably be showing his influence in the quantum jumps which are taking place later on.
-On the other hand, if life can start very easily and does not need any divine influence, then I will say that there is no god.

-Dirac did not commit himself to any definite view, but he described the possibilities for scientifically answering the question of God.
+In 1971, at a conference meeting, Dirac described the possibilities for scientifically answering the question of God.